allegro/bigflow/README.md

 Dataset manager is an object that allows you to manipulate tables present in a given dataset, using basic operations: `write_truncate`, `write_append`, `create_table`, `collect`, `write_tmp`.
 Let's go through a few examples to illustrate each of those operations.

-Start with creating dataset manager object.
-Parameters `project_id` and `dataset_name` defines dataset you want to work with.
+Start with creating a dataset manager object.
+Parameters `project_id` and `dataset_name` define the dataset you want to work with.
 Parameter `internal_tables` specifies tables that are **inside** dataset specified by `project_id` and `dataset_name`.
 Parameter `external_tables` specifies tables that are **outside** dataset specified by `project_id` and `dataset_name`.
 External tables have to be described by full table id, for example: